 - the person has voluntarily become re-established in the country that the person left before claiming refugee status in Canada.

-Several permanent residents with citizenship applications in processing have been affected by cessation applications, and in Godinez Ovalle v.
-Canada (Citizenship and Immigration), the Federal Court rather bluntly told both Citizenship and Immigration Canada (“CIC”) and the Canada Border Services Agency (“CBSA”) that they were out of line, and even called their approach “inhumane.”
+Several permanent residents with citizenship applications in processing have been affected by cessation applications.
+In Godinez Ovalle v.
+Canada (Citizenship and Immigration), the Federal Court rather bluntly told both Immigration, Refugees and Citizenship Canada (“IRCC“) and the Canada Border Services Agency (“CBSA“) that they were out of line, and even called their approach “inhumane.”

 A brief summary of the facts in Godinez Ovalle as reproduced from paragraphs 2-8 of the decision are as follows: